Fire hydrant

-Before piped mains supplies, water for firefighting had to be kept in buckets and cauldrons ready for use by 'bucket-brigades' or brought with a horse-drawn fire-pump.
-From the 16th century, as wooden mains water systems were installed, firefighters would dig down to the pipes and drill a hole for water to fill a “wet well” for the buckets or pumps.
-This had to be filled and plugged afterwards, hence the common US term for a hydrant, 'fireplug'.
-A marker would be left to indicate where a 'plug' had already been drilled to enable firefighters to find ready-drilled holes.
-Later wooden systems had pre-drilled holes and plugs.
-When cast-iron pipes replaced the wood, permanent underground access points were included for the fire fighters.
-Some countries provide access covers to these points, while others attach fixed above-ground hydrantsthe first cast iron ones were patented in 1801 by Frederick Graff, then chief-engineer of the Philadelphia Water Works.
-Invention since then has targeted problems such as tampering, freezing, connection, reliability etc.

 Operation

-The user attaches a hose to the fire hydrant, then opens a valve on the hydrant to provide a powerful flow of water, on the order of 350 kPa; this pressure varies according to region and depends on various factors (including the size and location of the attached water main).
+The user (most likely a fire department) attaches a hose to the fire hydrant, then opens a valve on the hydrant to provide a powerful flow of water, on the order of 350 kPa; this pressure varies according to region and depends on various factors (including the size and location of the attached water main).
 This user can attach this hose to a fire engine, which can use a powerful pump to boost the water pressure and possibly split it into multiple streams.
 One may connect the hose with a threaded connection, instantaneous "quick connector" or a Storz connector.

-A user should take care not to open or close a fire hydrant too quickly, as this can cause a water hammer, which can damage nearby pipes and equipment.
-The water inside a charged hose line causes it to be very heavy and high water pressure causes it to be stiff and unable to make a tight turn while pressurized.
+If a fire hydrant is opened or closed too quickly, a water hammer can occur and damage nearby pipes and equipment.
+The water inside a charged hose line causes it to be very heavy, and high-water pressure causes it to be stiff and unable to make a tight turn while pressurized.
 When a fire hydrant is unobstructed, this is not a problem, as there is enough room to adequately position the hose.

 Most fire hydrant valves are not designed to throttle the water flow; they are designed to be operated full-on or full-off.
 The valving arrangement of most dry-barrel hydrants is for the drain valve to be open at anything other than full operation.
-Usage at partial-opening can consequently result in considerable flow directly into the soil surrounding the hydrant, which, over time, can cause severe scouring.
-Gate or butterfly valves can be installed directly onto the hydrant orifices to control individual outputs and allow for changing equipment connections without turning off the flow to other orifices.
-These valves can be up to 12 in in diameter to accommodate the large central "steamer" orifices on many US hydrants.
-It is good practice to install valves on all orifices before using a hydrant as the protective caps are unreliable and can cause major injury if they fail.
+Usage at partial opening can consequently result in considerable flow directly into the soil surrounding the hydrant, which, over time, can cause severe scouring.
+Gate or butterfly valves can be installed directly onto the hydrant opening to control individual outputs and allow for changing equipment connections without turning off the flow to other outlets.
+These valves can be up to 12 in in diameter to accommodate the large central "steamer" outlets on many US hydrants.
+It is good practice to install valves on all outlets before using a hydrant as the protective caps are unreliable and can cause major injury if they fail.